 Test controls to assess if controls are working as designed

-Provide observations and recommendations to improve processes and controls.
+Provide observations and recommendations (corrective actions) to improve processes and controls.

 Key Benefits of Internal Audits